 Common Rosefinch – St Agnes, Scilly – 19th October 2019

-I arrived back at Smugglers Cottage to hear that the bird had been showing less than five minutes previously.
+We arrived back at Smugglers Cottage to hear that the bird had been showing less than five minutes previously.
 I could see movement of the tall grass stems and within a minute or so I managed a glimpse of the rosefinch before it flew up into the hedge to give excellent views for a minute or so.

 The streaky appearance, plain face, beady eye and striking double wing bars were all obvious.
 It then dropped back into the field and although I watched for another hour or so I didn’t see it again.
 It wasn’t time wasted, however, as I chatted to Rob Lambert and Lucy McRobert.
 Stephen Moss was best man at their wedding and Stephen is Nicola’s tutor on her Masters Degree in Nature and Travel Writing at Bath Spa.
 They gave me some useful bits of information and I’ve arranged for Nicola to talk to Lucy.
-Lucy writes for Birdwatch and is an environmental historian, nature writer, wildlife blogger and she seeks to encourage young people into nature conservation careers in Britain.
+Lucy writes for Birdwatch and is an environmental historian, nature writer, wildlife blogger and she seeks to encourage young people into nature conservation careers.

 After the Common Rosefinch we got the final boat back to St Mary’s.
 This is my ninth Common Rosefinch in Britain with all but two of them on Scilly.
 They breed in Scandinavia and North Europe before wintering in India.